better-api/better-api/docs/syntax.md

   on default: Error
 }

-path "/limited" {
+route "/limited" {
   // We specify a default rate limiting error, since
-  // all endpoints in this path are rate limited. on 429: ErrorTooManyRequests
+  // all endpoints in this route are rate limited. on 429: ErrorTooManyRequests

   // In this endpoint we don't have to specify fallback or